 Peach, Corn, and Hatch Green Salsa This tasty, fresh green chile salsa recipe is really easy and fresh.
 Adding corn to salsas is one of my absolute favorites!
-This recipes is by Leanne Ray, MS, RD.
+This recipe is by Leanne Ray, MS, RD.
 Can you adapt this to a canning salsa recipe?
 Certainly; just make sure to follow canning guidelines.
 Add acid and make sure to test the pH.
 Start with adding 1/3 cup apple cider vinegar or 1/2 tsp citric acid for this recipe.
-If you want sweet salsa recipe for canning, make sure to find corn on the cob that is extra sweet!
+If you want a sweet salsa recipe for canning, make sure to find corn on the cob that is extra sweet!

 Homemade Mexican Salsa with Flatbread Chips